dwjohnston/browse-cars/README.md

 - Uses react, react-router, redux, redux-thunk.
 - I didn't build a backend, but mocked data fetches by using promises in my action creators to simulate loading the data from a backend.
 - The feature image for the Mazda MX5 wasn't found, so I found a new image.
 - No error handling or tests.
+- Some basic responsive design for small screens.